-If a student's name is removed from the College Register due to non-payment of dues he/she may be re-admitted provided he/she pays full arrears dues and a fine of Tk.7,500/- within 3(three) months of removal of the name from the register.
+If a student's name is removed from the College Register due to non-payment of dues, he/she may be re-admitted provided he/she pays full arrear dues and a fine of Tk.7,500/- within 3(three) months of removal of the name from the register.

-lf a student remains absent for more than three months but less than twelve months he/she may be re-admitted on recommendation by the Academic Council after full payment of arrear dues plus a fine of Tk.
-10,000/-.
+If a student remains absent for more than three months but less than twelve months he/she may be re-admitted on recommendation by the Academic Council after full payment of arrear dues plus a fine of Tk.
+10,000/-

 However if a student remains absent for more than twelve months he/she will not be admitted into the College except on special cases permitted by the Academic Council of the college on payment of all arrear dues and fine.

 - Students have to carry their "IDENTITY CARDS" when in the college.